Gordon Allport

 The goal of psychology is to reduce discord among our philosophies of man, and to establish a scale of probable truth, so that we may feel increasingly certain that one interpretation is truer than another.
 The goal is as yet unattained; as our discussion suggests, it probably lies far in the future.

 Since psychology is new at its job we must expect a lively spirit of controversy to prevail.
 Fortunately, creative controversy is possible in our free society.
 It is probably a good thing to have Lockeans and Leibnitzians, positivists and personalists, Freudians and neo-Freudians, objectivists and phenomenologists; those who favor mathematical models, animal models, mechanical models, psychiatric models - or no models.
 They cannot all be correct in all particulars, but it is essential that they have freedom to work in their own ways.
+Our censure should be reserved for those who would close all doors but one.
+The surest way to lose truth is to pretend that one already possesses it.
+For narrow systems, dogmatically held, tend to trivialize the mentality of the investigator and of his students.
+Sad to relate, we have examples of such trivialization in psychology today.
+One degrading form is the restrictive mentality that certain positivists would impose.

 Theory, they tell us is senseless, at least theory that deals with the inner workings of man's nature.
 They advise us to derive our concepts solely from our methods of study, never from the assumed functioning of human life, even though concepts derived from method can tell us only about method and nothing about the nature of man's being or becoming.
 But operationism is not the only agent of intolerance.
 Some devotees of Freudianism, phenomenology, Thomism, and other preferred schools of thought also close all doors but their own.
 Dogmatism makes for scientific anemia.